wrstone/scan-attackers/README.md

 # scan-attackers

+This is a Bash script that launches an nmap "Slow comprehensive scan" against IP addresses identified as attack nodes by Fail2Ban (http://www.fail2ban.org).

+It reads a list of IP addresses from a text file containing one IP address on each line.

+It will then save the scan output to a file for later review.

-This is a Bash script intended to launch nmap scans against IP addresses identified as attack nodes by Fail2Ban (http://www.fail2ban.org).
-It currently reads from a list of IP addresses from a text file, one IP address on each line.
-It is intended to be run inside a GNU screen (https://www.gnu.org/software/screen/) session so that it may run detached.
+This script intended to be run inside a GNU screen (https://www.gnu.org/software/screen/) session so that it may run detached.

 Known Issues: